-We often hear cases if increased thoracic kyphosis – that of forward head posture due to lifestyle or other factors.
-But straight back syndrome (SBS) is somewhat lesser know.
+We often hear about cases of increased thoracic kyphosis – that of forward head posture due to lifestyle or other factors.
+But straight back syndrome (SBS) is somewhat lesser known.
 A thoracic deformity characterized by “loss of the normal upper thoracic spinal kyphosis”, this condition can lead to reduced antero-posterior chest diameter, compression or displacement of the heart, cardiac murmurs, chest pain and tracheal compression .
 It is an uncommon diagnosis, so there isn’t a wealth of chiropractic literature on it, but two case studies have revealed positive results when chiropractic is introduced into the mix.
-Differential diagnosis of SBS is […]
+Differential diagnosis of SBS is thought […]

 Chronic neck pain, headaches, involuntary neck muscle contractions, and a tremor on the right side: these were the presenting symptoms of the subject of a recent case report carried in the Journal of Contemporary Chiropractic.
 But behind the symptoms was a condition not unfamiliar to many chiropractors: a diagnosis of cervical scoliosis and cervical dystonia (or spasmodic torticollis).
 What sets this case report apart is not necessarily the way the individual responded when subluxations were corrected, but the length of time the patient remained stable while under maintenance care.
 The case report, authored by Jason Haas, Paul Oakley and Deed […]